OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### group-viewing-pages

 The group page needs to have the [default_graphic_unit](#default_graphic_unit) added as was done for meters.
 Note in this case it is both on the viewing page for edits and on the group creation page and only applies when the admin is logged in.
-One other difference is the menu will also include the "no unit" option and that will be the default value on group creation unless the admin choose another value.
+One other difference is the menu will also include the "no unit" option and that will be the default value on group creation unless the admin chooses another value.
 Finally, the way to determine the values to display on the default graphic unit menu is different than for meters as [described elsewhere](#determining-compatible-units):

     Set allowedDefaultGraphicUnit = unitsCompatibleWithMeters(metersInGroup(group_id))